ionathanch/TT-model/TT-model/README.md

 However, cumulativity allows eta-expanding `f`, namely that `(λx. f x)` *can* be assigned type `Πx : 𝒰 (lvl 6).
 B`, since the variable `x : 𝒰 (lvl 6)` can be assigned type `𝒰 (lvl 9)` to match `f`.

+Similar to the rule for the empty type, the rule for `Level<` types includes well-typedness of its universe as a premise.
+The corresponding simpler typing rule with the premise `Γ ⊢ k₂ : Level< ℓ₂` is similarly derivable.

 ## Logical Relation